 Therefore, including Tremella mushroom regularly in our diet is a much better strategy for the health of our skin than later supplementing when our production of hyaluronic acid declines as we age.

-Tremella’s polysaccharides also stimulate the production of superoxide dismutase (SOD) in the brain and liver.
-SOD is one of the most important “super antioxidant" enzymes in the body.
-SOD helps to protect and regenerate the skin as well as effectively prevent wrinkling and sagging of the skin.
+Tremella’s polysaccharides also stimulates the production of superoxide dismutase (SOD) in the brain and liver.
+SOD is one of the most important super antioxidant enzymes in the body.
+SOD helps to protect and regenerate skin and effectively prevent wrinkling and sagging of the skin.

 Further research has shown Tremella mushroom to be an effective topical antioxidant to prevent oxidative damage to skin cells as well as increasing the body's production of its own powerful free-radical defense mechanisms.

 As mentioned, Tremella’s potent skin and beauty benefits are often used in premium skincare brands including in anti-aging moisturizers, serums, and face masks to improve the health and appearance of the skin.
 When applied topically, Tremella generates a natural hydration film on the skin that can help relieve dryness, support overall skin health by balancing optimal hydration and enabling the skin to develop elasticity and appear more supple and full.
 Try adding Tremella mushroom topically to your own beauty and skin care regimen.